Do solar panels increase the value of your home?

 Next steps

-The research is clear: solar panels increase the value of your home, typically by 3%.
+The research is clear: solar panels can increase the value of your home, although the exact size of the increase is still up for debate.

 Going solar is also the best way to protect your household against future energy crises and a national grid that’s struggling to meet the country’s rising needs.